Saturday, September 30, 2017

 Serena (8th Level Human Mastermind Rogue) is talkative and vivacious.
 She likes to be the center of attention and is always aware of the most recent gossip, a literal encyclopedia of who's who in both the underworld and high society.
 She is plagued by recurring nightmares of murdering her mother, which she has hidden even from Sabrina.

 Both women are very loyal to the Guild Master and to their mentor Trok of Brimmen.
-While they learned the tenets of Zehir, they have no interest in the religious aspects of the Guild and therefore despise Highs Shroud Cedric, an old friend of their father who seems to always be keeping his eye upon the two women.
+While they learned the tenets of Zehir, they have no interest in the religious aspects of the Guild and therefore despise High Shroud Cedric, an old friend of their father who seems to always be keeping his eye upon the two women.

 Tuesday, September 12, 2017